DiegoSDeveloper/smartr/README.md

 ## Support

-For issues and questions, please [create an issue](https://github.com/DiegoSDeveloper/smartr/issues).
+For issues and questions, please create an issue on the repository: [https://github.com/DiegoSDeveloper/smartr-ui/issues](https://github.com/DiegoSDeveloper/smartr-ui/issues)

 ```